Moyege8/plaintext-password-obfuscation/README.md

 ### Genesis

 The team I had just joined had been trying to onboard Bindplane for a while but were faced with the dilemma of how to hide the plaintext passwords in Bindplane's `config.yaml` file.
 I came up with the method described below.
-BindPlane is a version of the open source OpenTelemetry.
+Bindplane is a version of the open source OpenTelemetry.

 The method described below, although implemented on Bindplane, can be used for password obfuscation on any platform.